 A Madman's Diary, published in the La Jeunesse (New Youth) magazine Volume 4, Issue 5, now in the collection of the Beijing Lu Xun Museum.
 Image by Shizhao available under a Creative Commons License

 All this may seem a fairly standard protest movement as has happened all over the world in many countries.
 But in China the May Fourth Movement was much more than that, it was a pivotal moment when entrenched attitudes were challenged and defeated.
 The May Fourth event was as significant as the Age of Enlightenment in Europe.
 Ideas were no longer the property of just the educated elite but of all of the people.
-Everyone in China became engaged in working out for themselves the new place for China in the modern world.
+Everyone in China became engaged in considering for themselves the new place for China in the modern world.

 May 4th, Beijing